Saaras859/Saaras_2025/index.md

 -🌱 I’m currently learning Markdown, how Quantum Computers work.
 -💞️ I’m looking to collaborate on Open Source all though im building my skills right now.
 -📫 How to reach me kodalisaaras@gmail.com, 8587890950.
--💀 I am currently looking to learn more about git and anyways I can contribute to developing software
+-💀 I amcurrently looking to learn more about git and anyways I can contribute to developing software